Where can I see my online shop?

 To help you with building your online shop we provide some template shops you can use as examples.
-Please find them among other useful open source software, such as SDKs and command line tools for data import, export and synchronization, on our Developer Tools page.
+Please find them among other useful open source software, such as SDKs and command line tools for data import, export, and synchronization, on the Developer Tools page.

 What do I need the slug for?

 Slugs are human-readable identifiers usually used in online shops as deep-link URL to the related product.
 Slugs provide a “nicer” link to the products compared to randomly generated strings as long as they are unique across the project.